 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA The governing body of Metlifecare will assume accountability for delivering a high-quality service at Metlifecare Gulf Rise (Gulf Rise).
-Appropriate policies and procedures relevant to Māori, and mechanisms for the delivery of equitable and appropriate services for Māori have been managed in consultation with an external service, contracted to Metlifecare, whose core business is to advise on matters affecting Māori.
+FA The governing body of Metlifecare will assume accountability for delivering a high-quality service at Metlifecare Oakridge (Oakridge).
+Appropriate policies and procedures relevant to Māori, and mechanisms for the delivery of equitable and appropriate services for Māori, have been managed in consultation with an external service, contracted to Metlifecare, whose core business is to advise on matters affecting Māori.
 Board members have completed training on Te Tiriti o Waitangi, health equity and cultural competency.
-Means to support equity for Pacific peoples and tāngata whaikaha (people with disability) is contained within a Pacific health plan and a tāngata whaikaha - people with a disability policy.
-The strategic and business plans include a mission statement identifying the purpose, mission, values, direction, and goals for the organisation, with monitoring and performance review requirements at planned intervals.
-Organisational goals aim for integrated service delivery and mana motuhake values are embedded into practice for all residents.
+Means to support equity for Pacific peoples and tāngata whaikaha is contained within a Pacific health plan and a tāngata whaikaha - people with a disability policy.
+The strategic and business plans include a mission statement identifying the purpose, mission, values, direction and goals for the organisation, with monitoring and performance review requirements at planned intervals.
+Organisational goals aim for integrated service delivery, and mana motuhake (self-determination) values are embedded into practice for all residents.
+There is a defined governance and leadership structure, including for clinical governance, which is appropriate to the size and complexity of the organisation.
+The governing body has appointed an experienced and suitably qualified village manager (VM) to manage the Oakridge village, with the support of an experienced acting care manager (ACM), who is a registered nurse, and who is responsible for clinical services.
+The ACM has aged-care experience, and confirmed knowledge of the sector, regulatory and reporting requirements.